rocky-linux/documentation/docs/gemstones/htop.md

 * MEM%-Percentage of memory consumed by each process
 * TIME+-shows the running time since the process was started
-* Commad-the command corresponding to the process
+* Command-the command corresponding to the process

 ##  Shortcut key description
 In the interactive interface, press the <kbd>F1</kbd> button to see the corresponding shortcut key description.